 Other things to do near Haeundae Beach

-Try beach paddle boarding (SUP) from Gwangalli Beach, just 15 minutes away from Haeundae.
-Admire the Gwangan Bridge in the background and refresh yourself and have fun under the sun.
+Try beach paddle boarding (SUP) from Gwangalli Beach, just 15 minutes from Haeundae.
+Admire the Gwangan Bridge in the background, refresh yourself, and have fun underwater.
 See more here!

 Want to take some unforgettable pictures?
 Book a local photographer in Busan and explore some of the most photogenic locations in Haeundae, but not only.
-Trust the photographer to introduce you to some popular places, but also to some hidden gems.
+Trust the photographer to introduce you to some popular places and hidden gems.

 Or go for an Eastern Busan photography tour that will take you to some of the most Instagram-worthy places at Haeundae and nearby.
 Come prepared with your camera and best outfits!
 See more here!